-Upon commencing discovery, CemtrexLabs’s architects and engineers immediately began with an intensive code review to understand which facets of the codebase could indeed be used, how much of it needed to be re-worked, how much would need to be re-written and how much would have to be written from scratch.
+C-Labs’ architects and engineers immediately began with an intensive code review to understand which facets of the codebase could indeed be used, how much of it needed to be re-worked, how much would need to be re-written, and how much would have to be written from scratch.

-Once the designs had reached a mature point of refinement - we began preparing our product backlog for the engineering sprints that would soon commence.
-As we had a deadline to realize we would have to amend our typical agile development process to retrofit our allocations and scheduling to realize our drop dead.
+Once the designs had reached a mature point of refinement, we began preparing our product backlog for the engineering sprints that would soon commence.
+As we had a deadline to realize, we would have to amend our typical agile development process to retrofit our allocations and scheduling to realize our drop dead.